justinmichaud/scala-monad-worksheets/README.md

 # The IO Monad

 The IO monad allows pure functions to build a pipeline of impure operations, then send them to an impure interpreter for execution.
-This is how Haskell can maintain purity while still allowing the program to do useful things.
+An impure function is one that has side effects; That is, calling it multiple times with the same parameters may produce a different result.
+The IO monad allows Haskell programs to remain completely pure, while still allowing the program to do useful things.
+We decouple the program from its side effects.

 See the io example to implement this yourself!